 San Juan Comalapa is known for its many Panaderias, or bakeries, that bake biscuits used in local celebrations all over Guatemala, and your guide will be able to organize for you to visit a local family so that you can see how the biscuits (roscas) are made and try them for yourselves.
 You will also have the chance to visit the former house of Rafael Alvarez Ovalle, one of Guatemala's most famous musicians, which is now a small museum dedicated to the composer who created the national anthem.

-This tour lasts about 4 hours and your departure time can be pre-arranged with your guide to suit you.
-At the end of the day you will return to the Lake and your hotel.
+This tour lasts about four hours and your departure time can be pre-arranged with your guide to suit you.
+At the end of the day you will return to the lake and your hotel.